My keto tortillas are "flexible and bendy as a gymnast".

 Now that you have an excellent keto tortilla recipe start thinking of all the ways you can use them!

 Each tortilla (assuming you make 8 tortillas out of the dough) has 2.1g net carbs.
 That is much lower than the 20g net carbs found in a regular corn tortilla.

 I also find these tortillas very filling as they are made out of cheese.
 So while you might want to eat all the tacos, usually 1-2 tacos are more than enough to fill you up.
 Enjoy!

-Libby's Keto Tortillas
+Keto Tortillas Recipe

 - Mix all your ingredients together in a microwave-safe bowl so that the cheese is coated with the almond flour and xanthan gum.

 - Place your bowl of cheese in the microwave for 1 minute.
 Knead the cheese with a spoon to mix the ingredients until it forms a ball of dough.
 Then microwave your dough for 30 more seconds.
-Kneed the dough with the back of a spoon again..
+Knead the dough with the back of a spoon again..

 - Place the mozzarella dough between two long sheets of parchment paper.
-Roll the dough out until it about 1/8 cm thick.
+Roll the dough out until it about ⅛ cm thick.
 Remove the top layer of parchment paper and cut out your tortillas with a knife.
 Use a small bowl as a guide for cutting out the tortillas.
 You should be able to cut out about 6 - 15cm tortillas.